-However, it’s not just enough for your page to have the correct information — it needs to be properly formatted, too.
+Unfortunately, it’s not just enough for your page to have the correct information — it needs to be properly formatted, too.

 Your Contact page is home to your website’s other contact methods, like your phone number and address.
-These elements should be in readable formats for machines like hearing TTY and visual readers, in addition to marketing tools like Googlebot, which need to crawl your page.
+These elements should be in readable formats for machines like Schema, hearing TTY and visual readers, in addition to marketing tools like Googlebot, which need to crawl your page.